 Hannah was born in Bonn in 1992.
 After graduating from high school, she worked 12 months in the Philippines for the voluntary service weltwärts with the GIZ.
 Later on, she studied at the University of Veterinary Medicine Hannover and became a licensed veterinarian in 2019.

 Since 2011, Hannah has been traveling in Africa, Southeast Asia, Latin America and Europe.
 She completed her internships at various research stations in the jungle and assisted in many conservation projects around the globe.
 She shares her experiences regularly at lectures, on radio and television, and on social media.
 In 2020, her first book, Abenteuer Artenschutz, was published.
 Her documentary series, Hannah goes Wild, is available on ARD Mediathek.

 In 2017, together with a team of professionals, Hannah founded the non-profit organization “Nepada Wildlife e.V.”, which is committed to global nature and species conservation.
 As a veterinarian, she works on-site in the project areas.
 These projects include; a research project on lemurs in Madagascar, a species conservation project with bull sharks in Costa Rica, protection of wild macaws in Guatemala, and various research projects in the rainforest of Borneo/Malaysia.

-Currently, she is working on a One Health project as a veterinarian and advisor at GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit) in development cooperation, where she is supporting the “International Alliance against Health Risks in the Wildlife Trade”.
+Most recently she was working on a One Health project as a veterinarian and advisor at GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit) in development cooperation, where she supported the “International Alliance against Health Risks in the Wildlife Trade”.